 - Cambodian, Vietnamese, Laotian, or Hmong

 - First-generation college-bound Wisconsin residents who participated in one of the following TRIO programs: Upward Bound, Talent Search, Educational Opportunities Centers, Student Support Services

 - First generation college-bound Wisconsin residents who graduated from the PEOPLE Program

 - UW-Madison Bachelor’s degree recipients who were in the FASTrack or BANNER program

 - OR McNair students: students who participated in a Ronald E. McNair Post-Baccalaureate Achievement Program.

-Scholarships are cash awards and do not include tuition remission or other benefits.
+Scholarships are awards for current students, are applied directly to the student’s financial account, and do not typically include tuition remission or other benefits.